jiahuei/sparse-image-captioning/README.md

 For convenience, setup is done using Docker.

-1. Run `bash docker/docker_build.sh` to build the Docker image.
+1. Run `docker build -t jiahuei/pytorch:1.6.0-java8 -f Dockerfile .` to build the Docker image.
-2. Run `bash docker/docker_run_clean.sh` to launch a container.
+2. Run `bash docker_run.sh` to launch a container.
 Edit paths in the script as needed.
 3. In the container, run `python /master/src/caption_vae/scripts/setup.sh` to perform dataset pre-processing.
 4. Done